Users and Groups

 Use the + and - buttons to add and delete clients and creators, or click on a user to edit it:

-You can change the password of any user account when editing the user in the administration section, or by clicking the username at the top right when logged in as that user.
-As of Streamwell 1.7.1 there is also a "Require Password Reset" option to force a user to change their password on the next login.
+You can change the password of any user account when editing the user in the administration section, or when logged in as that user, by clicking the username at the top right of the screen.

 Admin(s)